To preserve and promote the community spirit of Transcona, through sharing our history and stories for the benefit of all.

 In 1979 the Museum once again began to look for a new home since the arena hoped to use the museum space for gymnasium purposes.
 In August it was suggested that the Museum be relocated to either 401 Pandora Avenue West or the former Civic Offices at 141 Regent Avenue West.
 At the same time, the old Transcona Municipal Office which was built in 1925 by the former Bank of Toronto, was added to the Historic Buildings Inventory and designated a Class III Historic Building by the City of Winnipeg.
 As such, it was the first, and one of only two buildings to date, in Transcona to receive a historical designation.
 In June 1980 the former Municipal Office at Regent and Bond was officially assigned as the new home of the Transcona Museum.

-The Museum's second major move took place November 5th and 6th, 1981.
-Once again, volunteers played a heavy roll in the movement and unpacking of the collection.
+The Museum's second major move took place on November 5th and 6th, 1981.
+Once again, volunteers played a heavy role in the movement and unpacking of the collection.
 A limited number of displays were opened to the public in May of 1982, with the official re-opening ceremony taking place in June of 1983.

 History of Transcona